Welcome to ViaVia Ayacucho!

 Should you arrive before 1 PM and the bedroom is occupied, we will have to ask you to wait until the previous visitors have checked out.
 Meanwhile, you are welcome in our reception room or patio to sit back and relax.
 If you prefer to go out on an adventure, you can leave your luggage in our storage room.
 If you leave after 11 AM, you can leave your luggage there as well.

-EARLY CHECK IN: 5 AM until 12 AM at 50% of the rate according to availability
+EARLY CHECK IN: AM until 1PM at 50% of the rate according to availability and prior reservation

-LATE CHECK OUT: 12 PM until 10 PM at 50% of the rate according to availability
+LATE CHECK OUT: 1 PM until 10 PM at 50% of the rate according to availability and prior reservation

 To confirm your booking we kindly request a 50% deposit